Great Hypostyle Hall: Inscriptions and reliefs

+On the inside of the temple the engravings are executed as sunken relief rather than bas-relief, meaning they are carved into the walls and not raised.
+Most of these engravings also date from the reign of Seti I and Ramesses II, with the majority of the ornamental images showing religious ceremonies and the pharaohs' military triumphs.
+Although Seti I inscribed the abaci, architraves, and clerestory that topped the great columns, he never carved scenes on the rows and columns themselves.

+All of the reliefs in the Hall's southern wing and the twelve large columns in the central nave were sculpted for Ramesses II.
+The columns show examples of each of the three stages of his relief decoration (R', R2, R3).
+Following his accession to the throne, the first areas to be adorned were the north–south axis and the central nave.
+These processional lanes were a priority, as evidenced by the reliefs on the south entryway having been carved at the beginning of his rule.

-In an attempt to fit in with the Hall and its famous designers, succeeding monarchs like Pharaoh Ramesses IV [5] (r.
+Succeeding monarchs like Pharaoh Ramesses IV (r.
 1151–1145) and the High Priest of Amun Herihor (r.
 1080–1072) decorated previously empty areas or even covered up old inscriptions on the columns.
-Up until the fourth century CE, when paganism in Egypt began to collapse, the Great Hypostyle Hall remained in operation for an additional seventeen centuries.
+The Great Hypostyle Hall remained in operation for an additional seventeen centuries, up until the fourth century CE, when traditional Egyptian polytheism began to collapse.

 Collapse

-In 1899, eleven of the massive columns of the Great Hypostyle Hall collapsed in a chain reaction, because their foundations were undermined by ground water.[5]
+In 1899, eleven of the massive columns of the Great Hypostyle Hall collapsed in a chain reaction, because their foundations were undermined by ground water.
 Georges Legrain, who was then the chief archaeologist in the area, supervised the rebuilding that was completed in May 1902.
 Later, similar work had to continue in order to strengthen the rest of the columns of the Temple.

 Inscriptions and reliefs were also put on the roof beams.
-These beams were placed on top of the column without support or anything connecting them to the columns.
-Therefore, made them easier to fall during collapsed.
+These beams were placed on top of the column without support or anything connecting them to the columns, increasing their risk of falling.